 - Dizzy or light-headedness

 Any of these physical effects can make sleep more difficult, even when your body needs rest.

 Stress, sleep, and your mind

-You might also experience unpleasant mental effects from stress.
+You might also experience unpleasant mental and emotional effects from stress.
 Some common side effects you could be experiencing are:

-Activates your immune system.
-During sleep is when you make the most white blood cells, which are the cells that attack cold and flu viruses.
+- Activates your immune system.
+During sleep is when you make the most white blood cells, which are the cells that attack cold and flu viruses and fight infections.
 You are much more likely to get sick when you haven’t slept well than you are if you’ve had a good night’s sleep.

-Gives your heart a break.
-Your heart beats more slowly when you’re sleeping, and this slow tempo is thought to give your heart a chance to rest and heal itself.
+- Gives your heart a break.
+Your heart beats more slowly when you’re sleeping, and this slow tempo is thought to give your heart a chance to rest.

 While you sleep, your brain:

 - Sorts through all the new information you’ve learned.
 When you don’t get enough sleep, your brain doesn’t have a chance to sort this information into your memory, which can make you forgetful.

 - Gives you a mood boost.
 A good night’s sleep can help you have a more positive outlook and keeps your brain on an even keel.